-Description The property comprises a top floor flat within a four storey, midterraced, traditional tenement block.
-Accommodation Third Floor: Entrance Hallway, Living Room with Box Room off, Kitchen/Dining Room with Utility off, Bedroom and Shower Room.
-Gross internal floor area (m2) 80 or thereby.
-Neighbourhood and location The property is situated within an established residential and commercial area lying to the south west of Edinburgh city centre where surrounding properties are broadly similar in terms of age, style and type.
+Description The property comprises a second floor flat located within a 4 storey mid-terraced traditional tenement block.
+Accommodation Entrance Hallway, open plan Kitchen/Livingroom, Bedroom and Bathroom Gross internal floor area (m2) 43 or thereby Neighbourhood and location The property is situated within an established residential area lying to the south west of Edinburgh city centre where surrounding properties are broadly similar in terms of age, style and type.
 All local facilities and amenities can be found nearby.
-Age Circa 1900.
-Weather Wet and overcast.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Age circa 1900 Weather Dry and overcast Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 The chimney stacks are of stone and rendered masonry construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Г Roofing including roof space and reasonable to do so.
-The roof is of pitched design and clad externally with slates incorporating a flat central platform which is presumably overlaid with a bituminous felt or similar material.
+Roofing including roof space The roof is of pitched design and clad externally with slates incorporating a flat central platform which is presumably overlaid with a bituminous felt or similar material.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters and downpipes are of cast iron construction.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main walls are of traditional solid stone construction.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of PVC casement design and double glazed.
+The windows are of timber sash and case design with slimline double glazing.
 The entrance door to the property is of timber construction.
 External decorations Visually inspected.
-The external timbers and rainwater fittings are painted.
-Conservatories / porches Not applicable.
-Communal areas Circulation areas visually inspected.
+The external timbers are and rainwater fittings are painted.
+Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
 There is a common stair and landing with secure entry phone system.
-The communal doors are of timber construction.
-There is a glazed cupola at the top of the communal stair.
-Garages and permanent outbuildings Not applicable.
-Outside areas and boundaries Visually inspected.
-The property benefits from communal grounds to the rear.
-Site boundaries are well defined and are of stone and timber construction with metal railings.
+The communal doors are of timber construction and there is a glazed skylight at the top of the common stair.
+Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+The property benefits from an area of communal garden ground to the rear.
+Site boundaries are well defined and are of stone and brick construction with timber fencing.